trevorwilf/getting_and_cleaning_data_project/Readme.md

 1. Extract out the relevant collumns as explained in goal list referenced below (goal 2)
 	1. Extract out Subject information, Activity labels, and all collumns dealing with mean or standard deviation for each observation
 2. Group data frame by subject and activity
-3.	summarise the mean for each observation (both mean and standard deviation observatins)
+3.	summarise the mean for each observation (both mean and standard deviation observations)
 4.	write out put to a file